Leave the world of work step-by-step with partial retirement

 Clarifying the consequences of partial retirement in advance

-In terms of tax law, partial retirement with lump-sum withdrawals in particular must be reviewed carefully, because the tax regulations differ greatly by canton.
-Some cantons require a certain reduction in the level of employment, and the number of stages is limited.
-There may also be restrictions with regard to the maximum number of lump-sum withdrawals.
-More flexibility also means that the consequences under pension and tax laws must be clarified in detail.
+In terms of tax law, partial retirement with lump-sum withdrawals in particular must be reviewed carefully, because the tax regulations differ greatly from canton to canton.
+Due to flexible options, the pension and tax implications must be clarified carefully.

 Pay into Pillar 3a until age 70 with staggered retirement

-By contrast, assets accrued in Pillar 3a can be withdrawn in full starting five years before normal retirement age.
-With several Pillar 3a accounts and safekeeping accounts, there is also the possibility of a staggered withdrawal of assets from the third pillar.
-This brings tax advantages, depending on the individual canton.
+The assets saved in Pillar 3a can be withdrawn in full up to five years before you reach the AHV reference age.
+If you have several Pillar 3a accounts and safekeeping accounts, you also have the option of withdrawing assets from the third pillar in stages.
+This brings tax advantages, depending on which canton you live in.
 In addition, you can continue to pay in annual amounts at the same level as before in the event of partial retirement.

 Those who work beyond the reference age can also continue to pay into Pillar 3a for up to a maximum of five years and deduct these contributions from taxable income.
 The level of Pillar 3a contributions is independent of the level of employment.
 The only point of relevance is whether you continue to pay in to a pension fund.
 In this case, the maximum Pillar 3a contribution in 2023 is CHF 7,056.

 If you continue to work beyond normal AHV retirement age you can go on paying into Pillar 3a for up to five years after this and deduct these amounts from your taxable income.
 The level of Pillar 3a contributions is independent of the level of employment.
 The only point of relevance is whether you continue to make contributions.
 If you do, the maximum Pillar 3a contribution in 2023 is CHF 7,056.